latest nhpb_banner 1__compressed2

 Rehousing for the homeless in Raleigh area

-When someone is homeless they may be living in a shelter or even on the streets.
-Others are in a friend's home or even in a place not meant for habitation, such as a park or an abandoned building.
-The outreach services available in Wake County will help identify these individuals.
+When someone’s eviction can’t be stopped, or the person is homeless and may be living in a shelter or even on the streets, rapid rehousing is an option.
+Some people or Wake County families are in a friend's home or even in a place not meant for habitation, such as a park or an abandoned building.
+The outreach services available in Wake County will help identify these individuals and find a place to live for them.
 Staff from a local non-profit will seek out where they are staying and meet up with them.

-Sometimes an individual is homeless due to a mental illness.
+Sometimes an individual is homeless due to a mental illness or a landlord dispute that caused them to get evicted.
 In these cases support will be arranged from psychiatry teams.
 They will assess their needs and refer them to resources to help their condition, including the possible placement into supportive housing for the disabled.

-Since the goal is on permanent housing, every Raleigh family will go through extensive case management.
+Since the goal is on permanent housing, every Raleigh, Cary NC or Wake County family will go through extensive case management.
 Government money can't be accessed unless the client shows the ability to set and meet housing goals around employment and financial literacy.
 In other words, the challenges that caused the person to be evicted in the past needs to be “cured” to prevent a future homeless situation from occurring.

 Other components include a Jail rehousing service, which is for those residents recently released from jail to prison.
+This is a form of government help for people with felony record.
 The hospital diversion program in Raleigh is for the homeless that were recently discharged from an institution, and they can get support as they navigate various social services.

-The Assertive Engagement (AE) Teams will meet with the renter.
-Ideally a household in Wake County should explore the various eviction prevention programs early, before they have a formal pay or quit notice from the property owner.
+The homeless prevention teams will meet with the renter.
+Ideally a household in Wake County should explore the various eviction prevention programs early, before they have a formal pay or quit notice from the property owner, whether it is a private landlord or public section 8 apartment.
 When that can't done done for some reason, help may still be available, but the solutions are much more limited.
 In all cases, a formal application and assessment is required, and appointments are also needed.

-Eviction programs can be financial in nature.
-The Emergency Solution Grants (ESG) program in Wake County is one of the main sources of money for low income households.
+Eviction prevention programs can include financial help.
+The federally funded Emergency Solution Grants (ESG) program in Wake County is one of the main sources of money for low income households.
 Federal government HUD funds can be used for a portion of rent arrears for disabled adults, families with children, single moms and seniors threatened with evictions.
-Veterans in Wake County also tend to receive priority for a grant.
+Veterans in Wake County also tend to receive priority for a grant, and look here for other immediate rent assistance in Wake County.

 Or when government money has not been allocated to these Raleigh North Carolina agencies, then the eviction assistance may be non-monetary.
 This will often involve a case worker or attorney contacting the landlord to try to find a solution such as a payment plan on any back rent owed.
 The mediation process can also involve local energy companies keeping the power on so that the apartment is still classified can be liveable.